tridentity/800-63A-ImplGuide/6_Verification.md

 ## Physical Verification

 Agencies can perform physical verification of an applicant by comparing the applicant to a photograph or against the strongest piece of evidence provided to support the claimed identity.
+As noted in 63A, guidance in [NIST Special Publication 800-63B, Section 5.2.3](https://pages.nist.gov/800-63-3/sp800-63b.html#biometric_use) should be followed for the requirements for physical verification.
+As mentioned earlier, biometric verification that is done locally (i.e. biometrics captured on device matched against biometrics stored on device) or biometric verification done by matching biometrics provided by applicant against biometrics present in evidence provided by the applicant should be considered of no greater strength than that of physical verification of applicant against evidence.

 ## KBV